Artem696/LB-Dev-DBMS/README.md

-Lab_1 - in the progress
+Lab 1 - in progress